tyler-technologies-oss/forge-design-system/docs/patterns/navigation/primary.md

 A standard navigation drawer stays open by default, and while it takes up additional horizontal screen real estate, it provides persistent access to primary destinations.

 <ImageBlock caption="1.
 The standard drawer is open by default. <br>2.
-A dismissible drawer may be dismissed by tapping the menu icon in the omnibar.
+A dismissible drawer may be dismissed by tapping the menu icon in the app bar.
 Content shifts left to fill the extra space.
 It may be accessed again from the hamburger menu icon button." padded={false}>

 ![Image of two options for a navigation drawer: opened and dismissed.](./images/lh-nav-dismissible.png)